kliu128/kliu.io/content/post/tailscale-pretty-cool.md

 +++
 title = "Tailscale is Pretty Cool" date = 2020-08-01T11:26:28-04:00
-description = "An automatic mesh network that uses WireGuard under the hood.
+summary =  "An automatic mesh network that uses WireGuard under the hood.
 Why it's good, and what I use it for." draft = false toc = false categories = []